satori-com/satori-video-sdk-cpp/docs/tutorial.md

 a Satori project for the tutorial, and record the appkey and endpoint.

 ### Create the bot program
 The bot uses OpenCV-oriented API calls to set up and start the main processing loop.
-When the loop starts, it calls APIs that do the following:
+When the loop starts, it does the following:
-* Receive streaming video messages from the input channel
+* Receives streaming video messages from the input channel
-* Convert and decompress the video into individual frames
+* Converts and decompresses the video into individual frames
-* Invoke the `process_image()` callback function you provide, passing in a single frame
+* Invokes the image processing callback function you provide, passing in a single frame
-* Publish messages when you call `bot_message()`
+* Publishes messages when you call `bot_message()`
-* Invoke the `process_command()` callback function whenever a new message appears in the control channel
+* Whenever a new message appears in the control channel, invokes the command processing callback function you provide

 #### Set up the source directory
 Although the SDK examples repository contains a version of the tutorial code, you should try to follow the tutorial by writing the C++ code from scratch.
-Copy the `empty-bot` example from the repository and edit its files:
+Copy the `empty-bot` example from the repository and modify it:

-1. Clone the examples repository from GitHub.
-In a terminal window, clone the repository to a new directory <directory_path>:<br>
+1. In a browser, navigate to `https://www.github.com/satori-com/satori-video-sdk-cpp-examples`
-`$ git clone git@github.com:satori-com/satori-video-sdk-cpp-examples.git <directory_path>`<br>
-(Note: this is the SSH form.
-You can also use HTTP to get the repository.
-See the GitHub Help Center for more details.)
+2. Click **Clone or download**, then click **Download ZIP**.<br>

-2. Copy the `empty-bot` directory to a new `motion-detector-bot` directory:<br>
+3. Uncompress the zip file and copy the `empty-bot` directory to a new `motion-detector-bot` directory:<br>
-`$ cd <directory_path>`<br>
 `$ cp -r empty-bot <path>/motion-detector-bot`

-3. Navigate to `<path>/motion-detector-bot`.
+4. Navigate to `<path>/motion-detector-bot`.
-4. Delete `src/main.cpp` and `README.md`.
+5. Delete `src/main.cpp` and `README.md`.
-5. Edit `<path>/motion-detector-bot/CMakelists.txt`:
+6. Edit `<path>/motion-detector-bot/CMakelists.txt`:
     * Change all occurrences of `empty-bot` to `motion-detector-bot`.
     * Change all occurrences of `src/main.cpp` to `src/motion-detector-bot.cpp`.

-6. Edit `<path>/motion-detector-bot/conanfile.txt`:
+7. Edit `<path>/motion-detector-bot/conanfile.txt`:

     * Find the line that contains `SatoriVideo:with_opencv=False`.
 Change `False` to `True`.
     * Find the line that contains `[generators]`.
     * The next line is `cmake`; after this line, add a new line containing `virtualenv`.

 7. Edit `<path>/motion-detector-bot/Dockerfile` and change all occurrences of `empty-bot` to `motion-detector-bot`.
 8. Edit `<path>/motion-detector-bot/Makefile` and change all occurrences of `empty-bot` to `motion-detector-bot`.
 Ignore all the other file references.